sidd1729/Speech-to-Text-IDC-409-Project-Group-14-Speech-to-Text/README.md

 Otherwise use Montreal Forced Aligner and get the output and proceed.
 Format the audio in the form:
+ Folder -> Folder -> Audio File

-The textgrids just should be in the format returned by MFA
+The textgrids just should be in the format returned by MFA:
+  Aligned_Folder -> Folder -> Textgrid